All-natural only

 Local-route pricing starts at $89 per treatment for qualifying Long Island yards.
 Final pricing depends on yard size, route availability, pest pressure, property conditions, and selected service plan.
 Shield Plus is available for higher-pressure properties, and Bite Back does not require contracts.

+Yes.
 Bite Back was built for families who want all-natural mosquito and tick control around the outdoor spaces kids and pets use most.
 Our standard program uses EPA 25(b) exempt essential oil blends and does not use synthetic pesticides.

 Do you treat mosquitoes and ticks together?